opengrail/opengrail.github.io/_posts/2016-02-11-event-streams-core-async-time-series.md

 {:item-id A123 :description "Windscreen wiper" :quantity 2 :customer-id C234}
 {% endhighlight %}

-# Timing out of the box
+# Timing - thinking out of the box

 `core.async` does not provide any models for managing time in the library.

-The addition of this support however is relatively simple and suprisngly concise.
+The addition of this support however is relatively simple and surprisingly concise.
 Well, maybe not that surprising by now.

 The development of this model was prompted by a short conversation with @jgdavey in the core.async channel on Slack